lynnfaraday/aresmush.com/tutorials/config/scenes.md

 There is a cron job to control when this happens.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/cron.html) for help if you want to change this.

+{% note %}
-{% include note.html content="Scenes in temp rooms will remain open as long as there are characters still in the room - even if they're logged off.
-Scenes in grid rooms will stop after everyone logs off." %}
+Scenes in temp rooms will remain open as long as there are characters still in the room - even if they're logged off.
+Scenes in grid rooms will stop after everyone logs off.
+{% endnote %}

 ## include_pose_separator